 Yes, it’s that same old piece of advice you’ve heard a hundred times before.
 It really is the number one tip for keeping your mouth healthy by consistently doing your basic daily oral hygiene at home.
 Many dentists would find themselves struggling for work if more people just took the time to brush and floss daily.

 This goes for all members of the family.
 From grade schoolers to the elderly, everyone benefits from a daily brush and floss.

 Ideally, you should brush your teeth prior to eating, or an hour or so after.
 Brushing your teeth too soon after eating can actually cause problems; your enamel will be slightly softened from acids in the food you ate, and your own saliva.
 Brushing too soon can wear the enamel down.

 When brushing, never apply too much pressure and invest in a good brush.
 You’re mostly trying to sweep food particles off your teeth, not scrub a dirty floor!
-While both manual and electric toothbrushes are effective in keeping your teeth clean, an electric toothbrush does make it easier to reduce plaque and gingivitis if correct brushing technique is not used with a manual toothbrush.
+While both manual and electric toothbrushes are effective in keeping your teeth clean, an electric toothbrush does make it easier to reduce plaque and gingivitis if the correct brushing technique is not used with a manual toothbrush.

 It’s also important to brush your gums as well, but very gently.

 Lastly, flossing is often considered a pain, but it is such an important part of daily oral hygiene.
 It removes particles of food between teeth that a brush just can’t reach properly.
 The longer pieces of food stay there, the more bacteria and plaque will build on it and the greater the chance of an infection in your gum.

 Brushing and flossing are important from the time all the teeth are in place, but children generally have some different dental care instructions.
 This is because they’re growing so much so rapidly; at each stage of their development, there’s something new to consider to keep their mouths healthy.